OldArkie/Motion_Sensor/README.md

 # Motion_Sensor
 This repository contains the files/classes for implementation of an "Alarm" system based on motion detection via a PIR and alarm tune selection via a DIP switch.
-The possible tune snippets which can played for the alarm are contained in an alarm tune array.
-The control flow is described below:
+The possible tune snippets which can played for the alarm are contained in the Alarms.h file.
+Each of the snippets is defined as array of note structures; each structure contains a note frequency and duration.
+The processing control flow is described below:

   .
 Upon startup, the processor is put to sleep in POWER_DOWN mode